 Two airframes were sent to Germany and fitted with the Junkers engine.
 These were sent for an evaluation flight in January 1938 but were placed into storage after the Luftwaffe did not immediately place orders.

-Despite the collaborative working deal on the aircraft, Nazi Germany launched an invasion of the Netherlands along with the other low countries in 1940 as part of their European offensive, despite the Dutch government declaring themselves to be neutral.
+Despite the collaborative working deal on the aircraft and the Dutch government declaring themselves to be neutral., Nazi Germany launched an invasion of the Netherlands along with the other low countries in 1940 as part of their European offensive.

 The Aviolanda production of the Do 24 was paused following the invasion with Luftwaffe chiefs debating what to do with the half-finished aircraft sitting in the factory.
 The Luftwaffe maritime branch were not interested in the flying boat, having already opted for the Blohm and Voss Bv 138 as an ocean reconnaissance and search and rescue craft.

 However, the Luftwaffe’s Seenotdienst (Sea Rescue Service) wing who rescued downed airmen expressed an interest in the Do 24 to replace their existing fleet of older Heinkel He 59 biplanes.